ijlee2/codemod-utils/docs/src/docs/tutorials/create-blueprints/03-define-options.md

     └── package.json ❌
 ```

-In this chapter, we'll update the codemod so that our users can specify the name and location of their new addon.
+In this chapter, we'll allow end-developers to provide the name and location of an addon.
 We can then derive the name and location of the corresponding test app.

 Goals: